 Tlaquilpan (Mdz22r)

 This simplex glyph of a tool (tlaquilqui) for applying stucco or plaster tlaquilli doubles as the place name, Tlaquilpan.
 The locative suffix -pan does not appear visually.
-The tool has a round hole at the top, perhaps for putting one's finger through or for hanging the tool on a wall, and it has a horizontal blade.
-The entire tool is drawn with a black line and has no color as it is represented here.
+The tool has a round hole at the top, seemingly for putting one's fingers through or for hanging the tool on a wall, and it has a horizontal blade.
+The entire object is drawn with a black line and has no color as it is represented here.

 Stephanie Wood

-Molina also gives tlaquilli as something stuccoed or polished, burnished, or shining.
+Molina also gives tlaquilqui as the person who applies the stucco and tlaquilli as something stuccoed or polished, burnished, or shining.
 Olmos (1547, f.
 200v) translates tlaquilli as "encalar" (to stucco, a verb).
 So, while the word can be a verb or describe a thing that has received the action of stuccoing or polishing, it also seems to represent the noun for stucco.
+In the Florentine Codex, Book 10, folio 18r, a tool much like this may be employed in the making of mortar, another (similar) job for a mason.

 Stephanie Wood